New binary black hole mergers in the LIGO--Virgo O3a data

 The mass distribution is coupled to the spin distribution in many formation channel models (see, e.g., discussion by \citet{signatures_of_dynamical_mapelli2020}) -- especially near mass gap edges \cite{umg_Mapelli2020rotationEffectOnMassGap} -- and correlation between masses and spins has been found in the detected population \cite{mass_chieff_trends_pop_farr2020Safarzadeh}.
 Indeed, population models which allow for this mass--spin correlation are significantly better at fitting the population than models which do not \cite{who_ordered_that-better_models_have_q_chieff_corr-Callister2021farr}, as are models which allow for independently modeled sub-populations \cite{ias_o3a_population_analysis_prd2021roulet, bimodal_spin_subpops_formation_channels_Galaudage2021ilya}.
 Included in the new events reported here are examples of well-measured large effective spins in both directions (see Table~\ref{tab:signalsFound}), which will improve statistics in the ongoing empirical analyses of the population's underlying spin distribution.

 In this work we report ten new BBH merger events, declarable under the criteria that the signal's probability of astrophysical origin, $\pastro$, is at least one half (following \citet{lvc_o3a_deep_gwtc2_1_update_2021} and \citet{nitz_o3a_3ogc_catalog_2021}).
-We confirm and raise the significance of all but six of the 37 Hanford--Livingston coincident BBH mergers reported by \citet{lvc_o3a_deep_gwtc2_1_update_2021}, with three LVC candidates vetoed by our pipeline (failing signal consistency or excess power tests), and three LVC candidates falling below the detection threshold (see Table~\ref{tab:lvc events}).
+We confirm the significance of all but six of the 37 Hanford--Livingston coincident BBH mergers reported by \citet{lvc_o3a_deep_gwtc2_1_update_2021}, with three LVC candidates vetoed by our pipeline (failing signal consistency or excess power tests), and three LVC candidates falling below the detection threshold (see Table~\ref{tab:lvc events}).
 We also detect GW190909\_114149, which was reduced to sub-threshold between GWTC-2 \cite{lvc_o3a_gwtc2_catalog_2021} and GWTC-2.1 \cite{lvc_o3a_deep_gwtc2_1_update_2021}, and this puts the total at 42 BBH mergers detected in our pipeline's Hanford--Livingston coincident search of the O3a data (to be supplemented by a forthcoming publication of our ``disparate detector response" search based on single-detector triggers, which includes Hanford--Virgo and Livingston--Virgo events).
-In many of the previously reported events we also see a significantly improved false alarm rate (FAR) compared with other pipelines.